Crown Estate Scotland: History

 After winning the 2011 Scottish election, the Scottish National Party (SNP) called for the devolution of the Crown Estate income to Scotland.
 In response to this demand, the Scotland Office decided against dividing up the Crown Estates, but plans were developed to allocate some of the Crown Estate income to the Big Lottery Fund, which would then distribute funds to coastal communities.
 Following the 2014 Scottish independence referendum, there were calls for more powers to be devolved from the United Kingdom Parliament to the Scottish Parliament.
 The Smith Commission was announced by Prime Minister David Cameron, with Lord Smith of Kelvin asked to "convene cross-party talks and facilitate an inclusive engagement process across Scotland to produce, by 30 November 2014, Heads of Agreement with recommendations for further devolution of powers to the Scottish Parliament".
-On 27 November 2014, the Commission published a number of recommendations, which included that "responsibility for the management of the Crown Estate's economic assets in Scotland, including the Crown Estate's seabed and mineral and fishing rights, and the revenue generated from these assets, [should] be transferred to the Scottish Parliament."
+On 27 November 2014, the commission published a number of recommendations, which included that "responsibility for the management of the Crown Estate's economic assets in Scotland, including the Crown Estate's seabed and mineral and fishing rights, and the revenue generated from these assets, [should] be transferred to the Scottish Parliament."

 A bill based on the Smith Commission's recommendations became law as the Scotland Act 2016 in March 2016.
 This made provision for the devolution for the management and revenues of Crown Estate assets in Scotland.
-Crown Estate Scotland was established by The Crown Estate Scotland (Interim Management) Order 2017.
-Under The Crown Estate Transfer Scheme 2017, the existing functions of the Crown Estate Commissioners and the rights and liabilities set out in the transfer scheme transferred from the Crown Estate Commissioners to Crown Estate Scotland on 1 April 2017.
+Crown Estate Scotland was established by the Crown Estate Scotland (Interim Management) Order 2017 (SSI 2017/36).
+Under the Crown Estate Transfer Scheme 2017 (SI 2017/524), the existing functions of the Crown Estate Commissioners and the rights and liabilities set out in the transfer scheme transferred from the Crown Estate Commissioners to Crown Estate Scotland on 1 April 2017.
 Prior to the handover, the Crown Estate owned a multi-million stake in the Fort Kinnaird retail park which represented about 60% of the value of all Crown assets in Scotland.
 This was not passed to Crown Estates Scotland with other Scottish properties in 2016.
 Two years later, the Crown Estate sold its stake and used the funds to assume full ownership of the Gallagher Retail Park in Cheltenham.

+The legislation that formally underpins Crown Estate Scotland was passed in 2019: the Scottish Crown Estate Act 2019 (asp 1).

 In January 2022 Crown Estate Scotland announced the outcome of the "ScotWind" auction process, where 74 entities applied for rights to offshore wind generation in 17 areas of the seabed (covering a total area of 7,000 km2).
 The auction raised almost £700m for the Scottish Government, and covers sites estimated to be capable of generating over 24 GW of electricity in total.
 In April, all 17 winners had signed options.
-Crown Estate expects that the supply chain industry spends £1.5bn per project.
+Crown Estate Scotland expects that the supply chain industry spends £1.5bn per project.